YangLabHKUST/XPASS/README.md

 The XPASS package is developed by Mingxuan Cai (mcaiad@ust.hk).

 # Contact information

 Please contact Mingxuan Cai (mcaiad@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any enquiry.

+# Reference

+Mingxuan Cai, Jiashun Xiao, Shunkang Zhang, Xiang Wan, Hongyu Zhao, Gang Chen, Can Yang.
+A uniﬁed framework for cross-population trait prediction by leveraging the genetic correlation of polygenic traits.
+The American Journal of Human Genetics.
+[AJHG link].
+108, 632-655, April 2021.